addyosmani/basket.js/documentation.md

 );
 ```

 Multiple scripts will be requested.
-The scripts are requested asynchronously and so my load and execute in any order.
+The scripts are requested asynchronously and so may load and execute in any order.

 **Ordering dependencies**